sttts/ti-longjohn/README.md

 });
 ```

-will lead to a long backtrace:
+will lead to a long stack trace:

 ```
 "TypeError at app.js:19",